Tips for mulching a vegetable garden including how much, when, and why to mulch your garden.

 Use compost as mulch layered on the topsoil to provide a slow-release organic fertilizer when growing vegetables.

-Use mulch in the garden to retain water in the soil by preventing evaporation.
+Use mulch in the garden to retain water in the soil by preventing evaporation, and to help control weeds.

 One of the obstacles gardeners' face which may seem like an uphill battle is persistent weeds.